What the Black Belt Carries

 material continuities

-Although the subject shifted from domestic space to landscape, I found myself returning to materials and processes I had developed during graduate school at UC Berkeley.
+Although the subject shifted from domestic space to landscape, I found myself returning to materials and processes I had developed during my MFA in Art Practice at UC Berkeley.
 In Razed Bed #2, techniques such as ebonization and yakisugi became more than methods of construction.
-They established a way of thinking through material process, where burning, carbonization, and hand finishing became ways of exploring transformation, cultivation, memory, and repair.
-I carried those same processes into The Table and the Larder and, ultimately, What the Black Belt Carries.
+They established a way of thinking through material process, in which burning, carbonization, and hand finishing became tools for exploring transformation, cultivation, memory, and repair.

 photography as material

 The final print intentionally moves across multiple technologies and temporalities.
 I began by creating a contemporary digital photograph, refined the image digitally, and produced a digital contact negative.
 That negative was then placed on hand-coated cotton rag paper and exposed under ultraviolet light using the nineteenth-century Van Dyke brown process.
-Rather than treating historical and digital technologies as opposites, I approached them as complementary stages within a single act of translation.
+Rather than treating historical and digital technologies as opposites, I approached them as complementary stages within a single act of making.

 “Rather than treating historical and digital technologies as opposites, I approached them as complementary stages within a single act of translation.”